ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Authentik.md

 1. Set `hmsdocker_authentik_enabled_through_cftunnel` in `inventory/group_vars/all/authentik.yml` to `true`

     a.
-This is HIGHLY recommended so that Authentik is configured for containers by default
+This is HIGHLY recommended so that Authentik is enabled for containers by default

+    b.
+Failing to enable this will mean containers are not forced to have Authentik if the container is enabled in the future and forgotten to have Authentik enabled for it individually

 2. Create a new published application route with the following settings: